rharbird/microbit-challenges/docs/source/tutorials/buttons.rst

 the delay bigger.

 Now try using ``button_a.isPressed()`` instead of ``button_a.was_pressed()``.
-What you will find is that if you press the button while the code is delaying the Engduino will never realise that you pressed it at all.
+What you will find is that if you press the button while the code is delaying the micro:bit will never realise that you pressed it at all.

 Ideas for Projects with the Buttons
 ===================================
 * Change what is displayed when you press the button.
-* Games that need user input…
+* Games that need user input… can you make one up?